GrandpaScout/GSCarrier/README.md

 -- Gets and sets whether Carrier is allowed to move the "eye position" or not.
 -- By default, Carrier will move the eye position to match where it would be if you were -- physically sitting on the seat.
 -- THIS MAY BE CONSIDERED A CHEAT IN SOME SERVERS.
-IT IS RECOMMENDED TO DISABLE THIS IF YOU -- ARE NOT CERTAIN THIS WOULD BE ALLOWED. local state = Carrier.rider.controller.getModifyEye() Carrier.rider.controller.setModifyEye(true)
+IT IS RECOMMENDED TO LEAVE THIS DISABLED -- IF YOU ARE NOT CERTAIN THIS WOULD BE ALLOWED.
+--
+-- This is disabled by default. local state = Carrier.rider.controller.getModifyEye() Carrier.rider.controller.setModifyEye(true)